Family, Inspiration and Mission

 Originating Grant and Subsequent Growth

-As part of the aforementioned Declaration of Trust, the originating endowment for The Ikoku Charitable Trusts — to hold and manage all assets for The Ikoku Foundations —was thus derived from Alvan Azinna Chibuzo Ikoku’s own funds and from his parents’ lifelong work teaching and researching in university, public and private spheres.
+As part of the aforementioned Declaration of Trust, the originating endowment for The Ikoku Foundations — to hold and manage all assets for The Ikoku Foundations —was thus derived from Alvan Azinna Chibuzo Ikoku’s own funds and from his parents’ lifelong work teaching and researching in university, public and private spheres.

 - education and research;